Tinternwood Farm is a unique learning experience for our students.

 This 5.6 hectare working farm is overseen by a qualified Farm Manager.
-Located on campus at Tintern, our on-site farm houses chickens, geese, sheep and well-trained, friendly farm dogs.
+Located on campus at Tintern, our on-site farm houses sheep, ducks, chickens, rabbits, goats and alpacas.

 Study at the farm is an integral part of academic life for all Tintern Grammar students, from our Early Learning Centre to Senior College.
 For older students, studies incorporate subjects such as Biology, Mathematics, Chemistry, Science and Geography.